 Oatmeal Raisin Cookies that truly are the BEST EVER!
-Oatmeal, raisins, pudding mix & spices combine in most delicious, soft & chewy Oatmeal Raisin Cookies.
+Oatmeal, raisins, pudding mix & spices combine in most delicious, soft & chewy Oatmeal Raisin Cookies you’ve ever tasted.

-How do you make the BEST Oatmeal Raisin Cookies ever:
+How to make the BEST Oatmeal Raisin Cookies ever:

 - Make sure you start with plump, juicy raisins.
 I like to add 1/4 cup of water to mine, cover and microwave for 1 minute.
 Drain the water and proceed with the recipe.